 - Cylinders with regulators must be individually secured.
 Only cylinders with valve-protection caps securely in place may be safely gang-chained (chained in groups). - When storing or moving a cylinder, have the valve-protection cap securely in place to protect the valve. - Cylinders must be secured in an upright position at all times.
 Use suitable racks, straps, chains, or stands to support cylinders against an immovable object, such as a bench or a wall, during use and storage.
 Do not allow cylinders to fall or lean against one another. - Use an appropriate cart to move cylinders.
 Cylinders should be secured to prevent rolling or falling off during transport. - Never bleed a cylinder completely empty.
 Leave a slight pressure to keep contaminants out. - Oil or grease on the high-pressure side of an oxygen cylinder can cause an explosion.
 Do not lubricate an oxygen regulator or use a fuel gas regulator on an oxygen cylinder.
-Use an oxygen-approved regulator.
+Use an oxygen approved regulator.
 All wrenches used on oxygen cylinders should be made of non-ferrous material. - Always wear goggles or safety glasses with side shields when handling compressed gases. - Always use appropriate gauges, fittings, and materials compatible with the particular gas being handled. - When work with a toxic, corrosive, or reactive gas is planned, EHS should be contacted for information concerning specific handling requirements.
 Generally, these gases must be used and stored with local exhaust ventilation such as a lab hood or a gas cabinet designed for that purpose.

-7.8 FORMALDEHYDE
+7.8 Formaldehyde

-Any laboratory using formaldehyde (https://www.epa.gov/formaldehyde) in quantities that may exceed the Occupational Safety and Health Administration's (OSHA) Short-Term Exposure Limit (STEL) of 2.0 ppm or Action Level of 0.5 ppm has the potential of being covered under OSHA's Formaldehyde Standard.
+Any laboratory using formaldehyde in quantities that may exceed the Occupational Safety and Health Administration's (OSHA) Short-Term Exposure Limit (STEL) of 2.0 ppm or Action Level of 0.5 ppm has the potential of being covered under OSHA's Formaldehyde Standard.
 The Formaldehyde Standard has the following requirements: development of a sampling strategy for determining employee exposure to formaldehyde; periodic personal monitoring; providing and ensuring the use of appropriate personal protective equipment; medical surveillance; development of a written hazard communication program for formaldehyde; and providing information and training to employees on the hazards of working with formaldehyde.

-- If a laboratory is using formaldehyde and would like an exposure assessment to determine if they are covered under OSHA's Formaldehyde Standard, it should contact EHS at (410) 706-7055. - The following are some results from operations that have been sampled for formaldehyde; Sampling Data (https://www.umaryland.edu/ehs/occupational-safety-and-health/occupational-safety/sampling-data/).
+• If a laboratory is using formaldehyde and would like an exposure assessment to determine if they are covered under OSHA's Formaldehyde Standard, it should contact EHS at (410) 706-7055.